 Since I mentioned that some schools that are accredited are not always recognized, I decided to share with you a part of my research on accreditation.

-There are a lot of accreditation bodies in the USA You need to look at REGIONAL Accreditation bodies because those are the most widely accepted.
+There are a lot of accreditation bodies in the USA You need to look at REGIONAL Accreditation bodies because those are the most widely accepted and recognized.

 Some of the most well-known and accepted accreditation bodies for lower education (up to high school) that I encountered are: